1ma/RedisSessionHandler/README.md

 Looking at Redis' `MONITOR` output we can see that under heavy load, Redis often executes two or more `GET` commands one after the other, thus returning the same number of visits to two or more different requests.
 When that happens, all those unlucky requests pass the same number of visits back to Redis, so some of them are ultimately lost.
-For instance, in this excerpt you can see how the 130th request is not accounted for.
+For instance, in this excerpt of the log you can see how the 130th request is not accounted for.

 ```
 1485174643.241711 [0 172.21.0.2:49780] "GET" "PHPREDIS_SESSION:9mcjmlsh9gp0conq7i5rci7is8gfn6s0gh8r3eub3qpac09gnh21"